-The course information sheet can be downloaded below in .pdf format.
+The course information sheet can be downloaded above in .pdf format.
 Adobe Reader is required to view .pdf files.
 It can be downloaded from the Adobe website.

 Students on the course are taught by Cambridge specialists with UK and overseas experience, complemented by leading visiting academics and practitioners.
 Staff have considerable experience of criminological research and of delivering postgraduate programmes for criminal justice practitioners.